 Both factories produced munitions, as the company ceased the manufacture of textile machinery between 1915 and 1918.
 When the Second World War came, the company once more answered its country's call.
 More specifically, according to Grace's Guide: "Dobson and Barlow produced bomber wings at the Bradley Fold plant.
 These units were totally unlike their normal production and were mostly hand built using mainly skilled male workers.
 By the end of the war the company had built 6,065 pairs of wings."

-Finally, Ken Howarth (Local Historian) wrote the following in a Chapter entitled 'The Industrial Archaeology of Raddiffe and the Irwell Gorge': "On the borders of Radcliffe with Bolton are two important engineering works, that of Dobson & Barlow, formerly of Bolton (760085) and Mather & Platt Ltd (764082).
+Ken Howarth (Local Historian) wrote the following in a Chapter entitled 'The Industrial Archaeology of Radcliffe and the Irwell Gorge': "On the borders of Radcliffe with Bolton are two important engineering works, that of Dobson & Barlow, formerly of Bolton (760085) and Mather & Platt Ltd (764082).
 Both works carefully chose their sites close to the Bolton to Bury railway line."

 Above & Below: Physical proof of the existence of ROF Radcliffe on Bradley Moor Road, Bradley fold.
 By kind permission of Bury Archives Service